AdamDemirel/adamdemirel.com/content/happiness.md

 But again, obviously this is helpful as a imperfect but valuable tool and is also the final metric we will use.
 Who cares what the research says if our individual exprience is the opposite?
 I agree, but what's useful is that science and happiness stories might provide us with ideas to self experiment with to get our own first-hand data.

-What is Happiness?
-This is probably one of the most important questions of this essay.
-To be able to attain something or seek after it, you must have some idea of what it is.

-- Pleasure and pain are not merely physical sensations, but mental states taken about physical sensations, events in the world, beliefs, and memories also.
-(See

-- the pleasure response isnt a sinewave!
-1 or 0! its a function.
-Eg see alcohol chart. (time x axis, hedonic tone y axis. peaks shortly and later drops) (or university where you have the oscillating pleasure of a novel environment and socialising with friends, with a big drop after 4 yr  bachelors and financial debt recovery )
-  - a very basic example is the sexual response cycle where your intensity of arousal goes from baseline to high, and then peaks in an orgasm before dropping back down.
-Or fapping = peak pleasure cumming, then post = low energy, fatigue, no libido.
-X axis= pain/pleasure.
-Y axis = time.